nomppy/nomppy.github.io/content/posts/live-by.md

 [^1]: to be honest, notion is a more beginner-friendly alternative and probably better suited to you.
 I've used Notion extensively as well, and it's still definitely a very powerful tool for organization.
+[^actually...]: for some unknown reason, firefox refuses to be tiled on launch and requires me clicking on it in the dock to fully open. but with that one exception things are good. actually another pain is dealing with long config windows that shouldn't be tiled, but there is always a bind to convert them back to a floating window.
 [^who?]: if you are unaware, he co-founded the YCombinator, which is a start-up incubator which funded things like Airbnb.